smarthomej/addons/bundles/org.smarthomej.binding.knx/README.md

 The KNX binding supports two types of bridges, and one type of things to access the KNX bus.
 There is an *ip* bridge to connect to KNX IP Gateways, and a *serial* bridge for connection over a serial port to a host-attached gateway.

-## Binding Configuration

-The binding itself does not require any special configuration.

 ## Bridges

 The following two bridge types are supported.
 Bridges don't have channels on their own.